theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 ![](/img/shopping-sub-header-695x200.jpg)

-#### November TBD<br>Downtown Coos Bay Holiday Open House
+#### November 14-15<br>Downtown Coos Bay Holiday Open House

 Get into the holiday spirit and work on your gift-giving lists at the Annual Downtown Coos Bay Holiday Open House.
-Participating businesses will open their doors on the second weekend in November for the Holiday Open House.
 Browse participating shops for gift-giving inspirations and holiday home decor while entering to win door prizes.
-Keep your receipts for purchase in the downtown area between November 7-29 and redeem them for a holiday mug on Shop Small Saturday, November 29th at Jennie's Shoes!
+Keep your receipts for purchase in the downtown area between November 14-29 and redeem them for a holiday mug on Shop Small Saturday, November 29th at Jennie's Shoes!

 {{< spacer 50 >}}